Quantum Time-Space Tradeoffs for Matrix Problems

+\begin{proof}[Proof of \cref{thm:quantum-booolean-matrix} via \cref{lem:main-quantum-boolean}] Since there are $n^2$ outputs, it seems that $T\ge n^2$ queries are required, but that isn't quite obvious.
+Nonetheless, we can, for example, derive a $T=\Omega(n^2)$ lower bound by applying~\cref{lem:main-quantum-boolean} with $k=n^2/101$ which shows that a circuit with at most some $\beta n^2$ queries can only achieve exponentially small success probability for producing a small fraction of the output.
+Therefore without loss of generality we can assume that $\sqrt{S}< \alpha n$ for some arbitrarily small constant $\alpha>0$.
+Let $\varepsilon$ and $\gamma$ be the constants from \cref{lem:main-quantum-boolean}.
+Let $c=2/\gamma$ and define $k=cS$.
+Therefore for $\alpha\le 1/(10\sqrt{c})$ we obtain that $5\sqrt{k}=5\sqrt{cS}< n/2$.
+By \cref{lem:main-quantum-boolean}, since $k< n^2/100$, any quantum query algorithm with at most $\varepsilon k^{3/4}n^{1/2}$ queries has success probability at most $2^{-\gamma k}=2^{-2S}$ of producing $k$ correct output values.

+We prove the contrapositive of the theorem statement: Suppose that $T\le \varepsilon n^{2.5}/(cS)^{1/4}=\varepsilon n^{2.5}/k^{1/4}$.
+When we divide $\calC$ into layers with $\varepsilon k^{3/4}n^{1/2}$ quantum queries each, there are at most $n^2/k$ layers.
+Since there are a total of $n^2$ outputs, there must be some layer $i$ during which at least $k$ outputs are produced.
+Let $E$ be the set of the first $k$ outputs produced in layer $i$.
+By the argument above since the space is at most $S$, by \cref{prop:quant-union} the probability that these $k$ outputs are correct given the $S$ qubits of input-dependent initial state at the beginning of layer $i$ is at most $2^{S}$ times larger than that of a circuit without them and the same number of queries, which is at most $2^{S}\cdot 2^{-2S}=2^{-S}$ which is what we needed to show. \end{proof}

-The main idea behind the proof of this key lemma is an improved method for embedding the direct product of $OR$ functions into outputs of the Boolean matrix multiplication problem.
-This is based on the following definition of an $L$-coloring of subsets of $[n]\times [n]$.
+The main idea behind the proof of this key lemma is an improved method for embedding the direct product of $OR$ functions into outputs of the Boolean matrix multiplication problem; this uses the following definition of an $L$-coloring of subsets of $[n]\times [n]$.